millerms/CranburyChiropractic/_pages/services/diversified-technique.md

 ---

 ## Overview
 Diversified is a precise, hands‑on adjustment method.
-We position you comfortably, take slack out of a specific joint, and deliver a quick, controlled thrust to restore motion and reduce irritation.
+We position you comfortably, take slack out of a specific joint, and deliver a quick, controlled thrust to restore motion.
 It can be used for the **spine** and, when appropriate, for **extremity joints** like the ankle, knee, shoulder, or wrist.
-Some people hear a brief pop—that’s just gas releasing inside the joint, not bones grinding.
+Some people hear a brief pop—that’s gas releasing inside the joint, not bones grinding.
 {: .reveal .reveal--fade }

 ### When it may help